darevski1/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 **deployment.yaml**,
 **service.yaml'**.

 We have to edit the file values.yaml, on line 543 the **LoadBalancer to type: ClusterIP**

 After we setup jenkins on minikube we can log in to jenikns and install required plugin **kuberentes** so we can create connection to our local cluster.
-Next we need to create new pipeline and connect to our respository.Create Jenkinsfile, to check **wp** namespace exist, and deploy wordpress from helm chart.
+Next we need to create new pipeline and connect to our respository.
+Create Jenkinsfile we put our script for deplyoment, the file has 5 stages:

+- Validate - stages check is the namespace **wp** exist, if not exist the namespace will be created
+- Install wordpress and helm chard, here we install helm binary, and install wordpress helm chart
+- Make wordpress availble - in the stage we are running port forwarding,